SumanthRH/SkyRL/skyrl-train/docs/examples/flash_rl.rst

 In this example, we walk through how to train a model with quantized rollouts using `FlashRL <https://fengyao.notion.site/flash-rl>`_ and SkyRL.

-We provide an example for training Qwen2.5-1.5B-Instruct and Qwen3-32B with quantized rollouts.

 What is FlashRL?
 ----------------

-FlashRL is a novel method that provides the first RL recipe with quantized rollout generation while preserving downstream performance.
+`FlashRL <https://fengyao.notion.site/flash-rl>`_ is a novel method that provides the first open-source RL recipe with quantized (Int8, FP8) rollout generation while preserving downstream performance.
 FlashRL consists of two main components:

 - Truncated Importance Sampling (TIS): In scalable RL frameworks, policy model and rollout are typically managed by different libraries/ frameworks (FSDP and vLLM, resp.), which leads to a mismatch between the probability distributions.
 TIS is a technique that solves the rollout and training mismatch problem by applying a token-level correction factor (based on the importance-sampling ratio) to the policy loss.
 - Online Quantization Support: While vLLM has support for inference with quantized weights, it is tricky to use this for RL training.
 FlashRL also has patches for vLLM to support weight updates for FP8 and Int8 during training.